and Providence Health & Services partnered to create the first culturally

-Palliative care is provided by a specially-trained team of doctors, nurses, social workers, and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
-It is appropriate at any stage of a serious illness as early as from the time of diagnosis, and it can be provided along with curative treatment.
+Palliative care is specialized medical care for people with serious illnesses and life-limiting symptoms.
+This type of care is focused on providing relief and comfort from symptoms and stress of a serious illness.
+The goal is to improve the quality of life for both the patient and their family.
+Palliative care is provided by a specially-trained team of doctors, nurses, social workers, and other specialists who work together with the patient’s other doctors to provide an extra layer of support.
+It is appropriate at any stage of a serious illness, including as early as the time of diagnosis, and it can be provided along with curative treatment.

-Palliative care may be right for you if you suffer from pain, stress, or other symptoms due to a serious illness.
-Serious illnesses may include cancer, heart disease, lung disease, kidney disease, Alzheimer’s, ALS, multiple sclerosis, Parkinson’s, and many more.
-Palliative care can be provided at any stage of an illness and along with treatment to cure the condition.
+Palliative care can be provided at any stage of an illness, including alongside treatment to cure the condition.
+Palliative care may be right for those suffering from pain, stress, or other symptoms due to a serious illness.
+Serious illnesses include cancer, heart disease, lung disease, kidney disease, Alzheimer’s, ALS, multiple sclerosis, Parkinson’s, and many more.

-You can expect relief from symptoms such as pain, shortness of breath, fatigue, constipation, nausea, loss of appetite, and difficulty sleeping.
+You can expect relief from symptoms such as: pain, shortness of breath, fatigue, constipation, nausea, loss of appetite, and difficulty sleeping.
 Palliative care helps you navigate the complexities of a serious illness and allows you to comfortably continue with your daily life.
 It improves your ability to go through medical treatments.
 It also helps you better understand your condition and the choices available to you during your medical care.
 The focus is on providing the best possible quality of life.

 Yes, absolutely.
 Your treatment choices are up to you.
 You can pursue comfort care at the same time as treatment meant to cure your illness or condition.

 The palliative care team will spend time talking and listening to you and your family.
 They will make sure you completely understand all of your treatment options and choices.
-By deeply exploring your personal goals and what is important to you, the palliative care team will help match those goals to other options.
+By deeply exploring your personal goals and what is important to you, the palliative care team will help match those goals with the available options.
 They will also make sure that all of your doctors are coordinated and know and understand what you want.
 This gives you and your family more control over your care.

-Call us today at 213.873.5791 or email firstname.lastname@example.org to enroll in Iyashi Care or to clarify your questions that you may have about this program.
+Call us today at 213.873.5791 or email firstname.lastname@example.org to enroll in Iyashi Care or to clarify questions that you may have about this program.